Let’s get started

 Please enter your work or school account to get started.

 After you generate an app automatically in PowerApps, customize the browse screen, which appears by default.
-Specify which layout to use, which columns to show, and which columns to use when sorting and searching for records.
+Specify which layout to use, which columns to show, and which columns to use when sorting and filtering records.

 You can review this tutorial for general concepts only, or you can follow it exactly if you complete these steps.